Main Thread vs Worker Thread Lifecycle

 Debugging Workflows & Teardown Protocols

 Debugging worker lifecycles requires explicit tooling and instrumentation.
-Modern browser DevTools provide a dedicated “Workers” panel where you can inspect execution contexts, set breakpoints, and monitor message traffic.
-However, breakpoints in workers do not pause the main thread, and vice versa.
+Modern browser DevTools provide a dedicated Sources > Threads panel where you can inspect execution contexts, set breakpoints, and monitor message traffic.
+Breakpoints in workers do not pause the main thread, and vice versa.
 To track silent failures, attach global unhandledrejection and error listeners within the worker script, and emit structured logs at every lifecycle transition.

-Intercepting self.close() (worker-initiated) and worker.terminate() (main-thread-initiated) is vital for SPA routing.
-When a user navigates away, React/Vue/Angular unmount components, but detached workers continue running unless explicitly torn down.
-Implementing heartbeat pings (setInterval with postMessage('PING')) helps detect zombie threads before they exhaust memory.
+Note that worker.terminate() (main-thread-initiated) is immediate and does not wait for the worker to finish executing.
+The worker’s self.close() (worker-initiated) is cooperative — it prevents the worker from receiving new messages and allows the current task to finish.
+In SPAs, when a user navigates away, framework components unmount, but detached workers continue running unless explicitly torn down.
+Implementing heartbeat pings (setInterval with postMessage) helps detect zombie threads.
 For framework-specific teardown patterns and route-aware cleanup, consult Handling Worker Termination Gracefully in SPAs.

 Performance Considerations